Bai culture

 Bai Tie-Dye (Zharan)

 A 1,000-year-old textile art using natural indigo dye.
 Zhoucheng Village is the center of this craft, with over 1,000 distinct patterns.
-Almost every family practices tie-dyeing, passed down through generations.

 Three Pagodas Architecture

 The Chongsheng Temple Three Pagodas, built during the Tang Dynasty, showcase Bai architectural mastery.
-The main tower has stood for over 1,000 years, representing the pinnacle of ancient Bai construction skills.

 Three-Course Tea Ceremony